alecthomas/participle/README.md

 ## Example

-There are several [examples](_examples) included in the source, but here is an example of defining a parser for the form of EBNF used by `exp/ebnf`:
+There are several [examples](_examples) included in the source.
+Of particular note is the [ini](_examples/ini) parser, which also includes a custom lexer.

+Included below is a parser for the form of EBNF used by `exp/ebnf`:

 ```go
 package main